-Antigenic Cartography, vaccination assessment and AAntibody Landscaping
+Antigenic cartography, vaccination assessment and antibody landscaping

 Antigenic cartography was performed using HI assay data with both swine and ferret antisera to generate 2 and 3-dimensional (2D and 3D) antigenic maps (one using ferret and one using swine antisera) to visualise and quantify the antigenic inter-relationships between the H1 influenza A strains as previously described (Smith et al., 2004; Lewis et al., 2014).
 Antigenic maps were created using RStudio v4.3.0 and Racmacs v1.2.9.
 The strains in the antigenic maps were coloured by genetic lineage.
 One antigenic unit (AU) is equivalent to a two-fold difference in titre in the HI assay.